gravitational/teleport/rfd/0135-kube-apps-discovery.md

 ### Helm chart

 We will update helm chart `teleport-kube-agent` to support configuring Kubernetes apps discovery.
-Ability to configure and deploy discovery service will be added by using parameter `kubernetesDiscovery`.
+Ability to configure and deploy discovery service will be added by using helm chart parameter `kubernetesDiscovery`.
+Kubernetes discovery will be enabled by default when users installs kube agent chart and it will try to discover HTTP apps using heuristics described above.

 ```yaml
 kubernetesDiscovery: